ArctosDB/documentation-wiki/_documentation/attributes.markdown

 In addition to the above, the interactive Specimen Results Widget will accept any attribute, with spaces and dashes replaced by underscore, as a variable.
-For example, “age class” becomes “age_class.”
+For example, "age class" becomes "age_class."

-All attributes (and most other variables) will accept underbar (\_) to mean “require the field; match any value.”
-For example, “age_class=\_” will return specimens for which the attribute “age class” exists.
+All attributes (and most other variables) will accept underbar (\_) to mean "require the field; match any value."
+For example, "age_class=\_" will return specimens for which the attribute "age class" exists.

 String attributes – those consisting of uncontrolled text and those consisting of code-table controlled vocabularies – will accept two
-prefixes: = and !, meaning “is exactly” and “is not.”
-Unprefixed attributes are case-insensitive substring matches, and so “male” will match “male” and “fe**male**.”
+prefixes: = and !, meaning "is exactly" and "is not."
+Unprefixed attributes are case-insensitive substring matches, and so "male" will match "male" and "fe**male**."

 Numeric attributes – those with code-table controlled units – will accept prefixes = (exactly), ! (is not), &lt; (less than), &gt; (greater